Child Custody & Visitation

 Things like work schedules and each parent’s relationship with the child are considered when devising a fair parenting plan.
 School and extracurricular activities can also sway the judge’s decision.
 The stability and safety of the child are important, so both parents’ homes must provide a safe environment where the child can flourish.

-Willingness to co-parent and support the child’s relationship with either parent creates a less stressful environment for the child to get used to.
+Willingness to co-parent and encourage the child’s relationship with either parent creates a less stressful environment for the child to get used to.

 Courts encourage frequent and meaningful contact with both parents as long as it is in the child’s best interest.
 Depending on the circumstances, visitation may be unsupervised, supervised, or structured.